smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **The House in the Cerulean Sea** by T.J.
 Klune, read 18 times

 **TOTAL**: 907 books read, with 378 unique titles.
+268 books were used only once for this square.
 Skipped 21 times.
 Substituted 1 times.

 #### Most Read Authors